 The best placement of any feng shui cure is defined by its feng shui element and the correspondence with a specific bagua area.
 A bonsai tree obviously belongs to the feng shui element of Wood, so place it in a bagua area that is either defined by Wood (East and Southeast) or nourished by Wood (South).

-You can certainly have a bonsai in your office if the look and the feel of a bonsai tree speaks to you.
+You can certainly have a bonsai in your office if the look and the feel of a bonsai tree speak to you.
 Be mindful of the fact that there are better choices for feng shui plants for the office; so be sure you make the best choices to support your well-being and success at work.

 As you can see, it is up to you to honestly evaluate your own feelings about having a bonsai tree in your home.
 It might be an excellent feng shui choice for you if you love it and take good care of it.
 It might speak to you of patience, order, the need to control, etc.

 There may be other associations that come to mind, too.
 Confinement, limited growth, and root pruning are all used to create bonsai trees.
-Even though an old art that is said to promote mind cultivation and training, as well as an aesthetically pleasing view, I know bonsai trees do not speak to me.
+Even though an old art that is said to promote mind cultivation and training, as well as an aesthetically pleasing view, bonsai trees may not speak to you.